 Lawyers in the practice handle a broad range of matters, including international commercial and treaty arbitration, public international law and complex commercial litigation.
 Just as diverse is its industry experience, which spans energy and natural resources, manufacturing, mining, pharmaceuticals, telecommunications, and many others.

-Nine members of the team are ranked in one of the major directories, including two Debevoise partners who are among Chambers Global’s top 14 practitioners in the field for 2015.
+Twelve members of the team are ranked in one of the major directories, including two Debevoise partners who are among Chambers Global’s top 10 practitioners in the field for 2019.
 The Group also has a next generation of partners with remarkable talent and consistent world-class rankings.
 Debevoise lawyers hold leadership roles with virtually every major arbitration body in the world.
 They do not just know today’s law; they are shaping tomorrow’s.

 Flexible in approach, cost-effective and readily able to adjust resources to changing circumstances, the practice can efficiently meet the full range of client needs in high-stakes matters.
 Debevoise’s Protocol to Promote Efficiency in International Arbitration, first issued in 2010, has now become an industry benchmark.